-Aggregate Productivity Growth Decomposition (part 1 of 2)
+Note on Aggregate Productivity Growth Decomposition

 The theory is derived from the original paper: Measuring aggregate productivity growth using plant-level data by Petrin & Levinsohn (2013).
 I learned about this model from the Applied Macroeconomics course by Professor Suzuki course.